anismaddi/Teensy-Controller/README.md

 Using the MCP4822 with a Teensy is relatively easy using the SPI interface.
 In fact, there is several online tutorials covering this topic (using arduino/ESP32..).
 The circuit used in this work is given in Figure 1.
 Both outputs are used, one  corresponds to the raw DAC output signal while the second is filtered using a simple low pass RC filter.

-The code used is provided in the DAC folder.
 # Input-Output
 First step, we will couple the Teensy with a MCP4822 (DAC) to convert the digital output to an analog signal.
 <p align="center">